nik-johnson-net/prometheus-smarthome/README.md

 # Prometheus TP-Link Smarthome Collector

 This is a prometheus collector for pulling metrics from a TP-Link Smarthome (Kasa) device.
+It utilizes the local protocol exposed by each device rather than the cloud API.
+Since TP-Links are embedded devices, this collector is a proxy collector similar to the snmp_exporter tool and functions largely the same way.

 ## Example

+The Collector implements a proxy collector similar to the snmp_exporter for prometheus.
+In your prometheus.yml, specify your targets and specify relabel_configs to send the request through the smarthome collector.

 ```yml
   - job_name: 'prometheus-smarthome'